adobe/aio-theme/README.md

 *Use `repeat` to define how many elements are part of the Variant Block.
 Use any `key=value` property to mark your Variant Block.*

-2) repo2 added repo1 as dependency with `yarn add adobedocs/repo1` to be able to reference its markdown content.
+2) repo2 added repo1 as dependency with `npm install --save adobedocs/repo1` to be able to reference its markdown content.

 3) repo2 embeds repo1 content by using the `import` statement and inserts the content in its own markdown together with a `query` filter to only display what is needed.